Your Professional Writing Career Starts Here

-Basement Medicine is the student-run, community newspaper on the NVU-Johnson campus and is the main hub of our journalism program.
+Basement Medicine is the student-run, community newspaper on the NVU-Johnson campus and is the main hub of our professional writing, editing, and publishing program.
 Founded in 1973, the Basement Medicine office is located in the Willey Library and Learning Center and is fully equipped with the technology needed to produce a bi-weekly newspaper.

 As a student reporter, you will learn to write as an accurate and objective journalist.
-As a graduate, you will leave NVU-Johnson prepared for a career in community news coverage.
+As a graduate, you will leave NVU-Johnson prepared for a career in professional writing.

 A Newsroom of Collaboration

-As you move through the journalism degree program, you will enroll in several courses including feature writing and investigative journalism that feed content into Basement Medicine on a bi-weekly basis.
+As you move through the professional writing program, you will enroll in several courses including feature writing and investigative journalism that feed content into Basement Medicine on a bi-weekly basis.

 In Newspaper Publishing and Advanced Newspaper Publishing, you will write full-time for the paper and gain real-world experience by working against tight deadlines, line editing articles, and laying out pages for print.